-These mining operations have a limited lifespan due to depletion of the resource, although recycling of rehabilitating and mitigating any hazardous conditions before their operations cease.
+These mining operations have a limited lifespan due to depletion of the resource, although recycling of concrete and asphalt may extend that lifespan.
+Rehabilitating of steep slopes and disturbed soils as well as mitigating any hazardous conditions is critical before their operations cease.

 There has been a considerable amount of speculation over the years that these pits might become lakes once mining operations cease.
 Though an attractive idea, it does not seem feasible due to insufficient water rights, steep slopes and permeability of the soils.
+(Refer to "Feasibility Study for the Parsons Pit ASR and Recreation Facility", September 2014, prepared for Weber Basin Water Conservancy District by Bowen Collins & Associates, Inc.)

 I-84/US-89 HIGHWAYS: Two major highways traverse the city and are near homes and businesses.
 The transportation of all types of goods and materials create potential for accidents, spills, and hazardous material incidents.
+Both highways contribute to potential economic development in South Weber.